uidaholib/base-digital-collections-template/pages/about.md

 An early type of photography, lantern slides and the devices used to project the images were originally called “Magic Lanterns” due to the wonder by the audience of being able to see an image cast onto a screen.
 Besides for entertainment, the ability to project images from lantern slides to a large audience became a popular teaching tool for schools, universities, and museums.
 The photography process created slides in black and white, any color had to be applied by hand by painting each slide with specially formulated paints and dyes.

 {% include feature/image.html objectid="shattuck99" %}

-# About the Collection

-This collection of early twentieth century slides depict the University of Idaho, as well as the wilderness of Idaho and Idaho residents' attempts at domesticating it.
-The slides came to Special Collections by way of the Latah County Historical Society in 2009.
-In the late 1970s, they were found next to a dumpster on a street in Moscow, ID by noted historian Keith Petersen.
-Petersen recognized the potential value of such local history, and when he couldn’t find the original owner, kept them at the Historical Society.
-Some of the images in these slides appear in a report from C. H. Shattuck, University of Idaho, Dept. of Forestry to Major F. A. Fenn, Supervisor, Clearwater National Forest [Day-NW SD428.C55S5](https://alliance-uidaho.primo.exlibrisgroup.com/permalink/01ALLIANCE_UID/2vsn7u/alma9944049701851) and in an article by C. H. Shattuck in the [UI Agricultural Experiment Station Bulletin no. 91, Dec.
-1916](https://www.lib.uidaho.edu/digital/uiext/items/uiext3327.html) (See also [Idaho S53.E416](https://alliance-uidaho.primo.exlibrisgroup.com/permalink/01ALLIANCE_UID/2vsn7u/alma996901601851)).

-*For a detailed description and inventory of the contents of this collection, please see our finding aid: [PG 105](https://archiveswest.orbiscascade.org/ark:80444/xv40698) in Special Collections and Archives.*